-Director - Dr. Glen Kellogg
+Lead - Dr. Glen Kellogg

-The Center contains a University Core Facility in Molecular Modeling directed by Dr. Kellogg, assisted by Drs.
+The Center contains a University Core Facility in Molecular Modeling led by Dr. Kellogg, assisted by Drs.
 J. Neel Scarsdale and Philip Mosier.
 It is part of VCU's Structural Biology Core.
 The Molecular Modeling facility offers modeling software and hardware resources to VCU researchers.
 The facility maintains an extensive library of commercial and academic modeling software with multi-user licenses for a number of key programs such as the Tripos suite (Sybyl, Unity, Surflex Dock, etc.).
 Other NMR, crystallography, and modeling software, e.g., CCP4, DOCK, HINT, Molconn-Z, ZAP, SCWRL, GRID, AutoDock, etc., are available on the Center servers.
 At present, the modeling facility has 18 workstations (Apple MacPro and Linux), a local GPU cluster, and over 30 TB of disk storage controlled by a Linux server with a tape robot backup system.
 Many of the workstations are networked through gigabit ethernet to facilitate internal data transfers.
 The modeling facility offers two academic courses as a part of the Department of Medicinal Chemistry (MEDC 541 and MEDC 670) graduate program.
 A large number of VCU graduate students have received training in molecular modeling through this offering.
 Students enrolling in these courses come from over a dozen VCU departments on both the Monroe Park and Medical Center campuses.

-Director - Dr. Umesh Desai
+Lead - Dr. Umesh Desai

 The biophysical facility at the Center consists of multiple instruments that support fundamental and applied research on mechanism of action, structure/activity relationships, and drug discovery and development.
 These instruments include a PTI spectrofluorometer, NanoTemper Microscale Thermophoresis, Reichert Surface Plasmon Resonance, Waters UPLC coupled to TQD-ESI-MS, Beckman Ultracentrifuge, Olis Circular Dichroism with stopped flow assembly, and dynamic light scattering.

-Director - Dr. Martin Safo
+Lead - Dr. Martin Safo

 The crystallography facility consists of Rigaku MicroMax-007HF X-ray Generator with VariMax-HF Arc Optics/Hybrid Photon Counter, Eiger R 4M Detector and AFC11 Goniometer, a desktop computer, a Haskris water chiller and a large collection of crystallographic software programs.
 The facility is used to collect X-ray diffraction data from small or macromolecule crystals and the data is subsequently used for structure elucidation.
 This instrument has been used by investigators from the Departments of Chemistry, Biochemistry, Physiology and Biophysics, Medicinal Chemistry and other units to deduce the structure of proteins and their complexes with drug like molecules.
 See the Facility Description for more.

-Director - Dr. Darrell Peterson
+Lead - Dr. Darrell Peterson

 The Center has incubator shakers for growing bacteria or yeast in up to 12 l scale at any temperature from 4 C-37 C or above.
 In addition the Center houses a 35 l sterilizable in place New Brunswick 510 capable of growing bacteria or yeast under conditions of controlled temperature, pH, dissolved oxygen and volume, and the ability to collect the culture through a Beckman flow centrifuge in less than 2 hours.

-Director - Dr. Aaron May
+Lead - Dr. Aaron May

 The Center has developed a high throughput screening (HTS) facility that is now open to researchers from within and outside VCU.
 Instrumentation that is currently available includes a BMG Labtech Clariostar microplate reader; BioTek MultiFlo FX plate washer and liquid dispenser; Combidrop nL liquid dispenser; and Labcyte Echo 550 acoustic liquid handler